Caroline Schaumann on an Unknown crack on the 4x4 ...

 This the first buttress encountered on right side of Beef Basin Road.
 The majority of the climbs on this wall face North toward the main road.
 Several options exist for the approach.
 It is advised to check with the current state of Indian Creek camping options before deciding where to pitch your tent, or approach this wall.
 In years past one could park just past the turn off for Bridger Jack camping and find cairns and a trail that takes one up the talus slope to the base of the routes.
 Use good judgement in your approach.
 It is not uncommon to be the only party at the wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for 4X4:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for 4X4:

 Featured Route For 4X4